NightHawkATL/outage-tracker/README.md

 * **Grid Monitoring (KUBRA API):** Natively supports tracking any major utility company that uses the KUBRA Storm Center platform (Georgia Power, Duke Energy, Alabama Power, FirstEnergy, Entergy) as well as Pacific Power.
 * **Multi-UPS Array Support:** Connects to your local NUT server.
 Use the `auto` setting to automatically discover and independently track every UPS in your server rack.
+* **Built-in Tailscale VPN:** No need to install VPN software on your Docker host.
+Outage Tracker runs its own internal Tailscale daemon to securely bridge your cloud VPS to your home network.
+* **Zero-Knowledge Security:** Sensitive API tokens, VPN auth keys, and home coordinates are configured as "Write-Only" in the UI.
+Once saved, they are hidden from the frontend to protect your data.
+* **Live Connection Diagnostics:** The settings dashboard features real-time socket checks to visually verify if your NUT server and Tailscale network are connected.
+* **Rich Map Notifications:** Optionally integrate a free Mapbox API key to instantly generate and attach a street-level map of the outage area directly to your phone's lock screen.
 * **Event History Logs:** Persistently tracks the duration, severity, and timestamps of every local grid outage and UPS battery event so you can review your power stability over time.
-* **Smart Alerting:** Configurable delay thresholds so you only get alerted if the neighborhood outage lasts longer than your UPS can handle.
-* **Instant Critical Alerts:** If a local UPS goes on battery (`OB`) and drops below your minimum safe runtime, it fires an immediate critical alert.
-* **Rich Map Notifications:** Optionally integrate a free Mapbox API key to instantly generate and attach a street-level map of the outage area directly to your phone's lock screen.
-* **Web UI Configured:** Update your tracked zip code, API keys, and map URLs directly from the Web UI dashboard without having to rewrite config files.
-* **Dynamic Dashboard:** A responsive, dark-mode Bootstrap dashboard.
-If you don't use a UPS or don't want a map banner, those elements gracefully auto-hide and center the remaining data.

 ---